CKEditor 5 spell, punctuation and grammar checking feature

 Whatever your professional proofreading needs may be, we offer a high-quality tool for both spell check and grammar suggestions.
 Whether on the go or as a dedicated tool, it is the most efficient and convenient way to take care of your content’s correctness.

 This blog post is a part of the Feature of the month series.
-Please check how to boost productivity and speed, employing its real-time collaboration with comments and suggestion mode for online discussions and team cooperation or deliver the message better by using lists to organize the content.
+Please check how to boost productivity and speed, employing its collaboration with comments and suggestion mode for online discussions and team cooperation or deliver the message better by using lists to organize the content.
 There are also more feature-oriented blog posts on using CKEditor 5 as a Markdown editor for faster and easier content formatting and forms with pagination and restricted editing that can later be easily prepared for printing with Export to PDF or further editing with Export to Word features.